Clyburn says Senate filibuster denies civil rights: 'People of color will not be quiet on this issue'

 " ...
 We're not going to just give in to these archaic methods of denying progress."

-His comments come as more Democrats have brought race into the issue of abolishing the filibuster.
 Currently, the Senate is split 50-50 with Vice President Kamala Harris holding the tie-breaking vote on certain key measures that require a simple majority.
 But raising the minimum wage would require 60 votes to advance since the Senate parliamentarian recently ruled the Senate can't use budget reconciliation -- which requires a simple majority -- to pass the Democrats' $15 wage proposal.

+Clyburn's comments come as more Democrats have brought race into the issue of abolishing the filibuster.

 SQUAD MEMBER PRESSLEY: 'PAST TIME TO END THE JIM CROW FILIBUSTER'